 2. If they don’t know you your chances are much lower

-Also: don’t even expect any company to tell you they rejected your application.
+Also: don’t even expect any company to tell you they reject your application.
 In Austria it is polite to tell the applicant that a company is no longer considerding your application.
-Like that you know that the company has received and read your application and you no longer have to wait or think “will they still contact me? do they need more time?” etc
+So that you know that the company has received and read your application and you no longer have to wait or think “will they still contact me? do they need more time?” etc,

 Here in Spain the companies just don’t tell you if they no longer consider your application.
 You don’t even know if the boss acutally received it because you will not get any respond – only if they are interested in hiring you.

 I guess it is just a cultural difference…